msu/csci-366-spring2021/README.md

     - Going to <https://github.com/new>
     - Enter the name `csci-366-spring2021-private`
     - Select `Private`
+    - DO NOT ADD A README.MD or .gitignore!
     - Navigate to the `Settings` -> `Manage Access` section
     - Add `1cg` as a collaborator